courtcraw/mesadu_wdbinaries/docs/lab1.md

 # Solving for Mass Transfer in a DWD binary system

 For this lab we will look into AM CVn binaries.
-AM CVn binaries are ultracompact binaries with orbital periods less than 1 hour, where a white dwarf accretes from a helium-rich companion ([Ramsay+2018](https://ui.adsabs.harvard.edu/abs/2018A%26A...620A.141R/abstract)).
+AM CVn binaries are ultracompact binaries with orbital periods less than 1 hour, where a white dwarf accretes from a helium-rich companion (e.g., [Ramsay+2018](https://ui.adsabs.harvard.edu/abs/2018A%26A...620A.141R/abstract)).
+Their orbital evolution is driven by the emission of gravitational waves, detectable by future space-based gravitational wave detectors like LISA (e.g.,[Kupfer+2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...963..100K/abstract)).

+There are three formation channels for AM CVn binaries.
+The donor can either be a helium white dwarf formed from a common envelope event, a non-degenerate helium-burning star, or an evolved Cataclysmic Variable formed from stable mass transfer.
+In this lab, we will look into the first two scenarios.

 * * *